 Rangel lives in Kansas City, Missouri, with his son.
 He earned bachelor’s degrees in international business, marketing, and Spanish from Northwest Missouri State in 1991 and earned a master’s degree in urban education from Kansas State University in 2004.

-In addition to his service on the Port Authority Board, Rangel currently serves on the boards of the Kansas City Area Transportation Authority, UMKC Women’s Center, Truman Medical Center, Guadalupe Center Inc., Heartland Men’s Chorus, and Research Development Institute.
+In addition to his service on the Port KC Board, Rangel currently serves on the boards of the Kansas City Area Transportation Authority, UMKC Women’s Center, Truman Medical Center, Guadalupe Center Inc., Heartland Men’s Chorus, and Research Development Institute.
 He has also served on the boards of Northwest Missouri State University, the Midwest Center for Holocaust Education, the Kauffman Fund, Synergy, and Children’s Mercy Hospital.

 Vicki Richmond, ex-officio member

 Vicki Richmond runs Healthy Rivers Partnership.
 She became involved in river clean-ups in the early 90’s with her work as a volunteer, then coordinator, on the Blue River Rescue in Kansas City.

 Her water and ecological restoration projects have earned many awards, including the Missouri Department of Conservation “Master Conservationist Award”, Conservation Federation of Missouri “Water Conservationist of 2006”, and the Waterfront Center’s international “Clearwater Award” in 2010.